-That’s because the special ingredients and their exact proportion are all a well-guarded secret and kept under lock and key.
+That’s because the special ingredients, the proportion and processes are all a well-guarded secret, and kept under lock and key.

-Dial, who tweaked the original recipes with his ingenuity, can afford to be smug because the recipes are the result of years of innovation and creativity.
+Dial, who tweaked the original recipes with his ingenuity, can afford to be smug because the recipes are a result of years of innovation and creativity.
 They cannot be replicated with a mere taste test.
 God knows, many have attempted.

-“Our mithai is revolutionary because we are the only ones that have mithai other people cannot knock off,” said Dennis Pabla, Dial’s son.
+“Our mithai is revolutionary because other people cannot knock-off our mithai,” Dennis Pabla, Dial’s son said.
 “My dad has used secret ingredients and has special formula.”

 Pabla built his empire based on his love for food.
-He stored it with hard work and an eye for quality.
 This year, the company has produced/made some 175,000 pounds of sweets and other products for Diwali.